-Students achieving Honor Roll (3.5 - 4.0 GPA) status are presented with a certificate and incentive awards, and their names may be published in the Union Democrat after each trimester.
+Students achieving Honor Roll (3.5 GPA or higher) status are presented with a certificate and incentive awards.
 Merit Roll (3.0 - 3.49 GPA) recipients are similarly recognized.

 Honor Guard

 Six 7th- graders who have at least 70 citizenship points and the highest GPAs at 2nd Trimester grading period will be selected to serve as Honor Guards at the 8th Grade Promotion Ceremony.